vphantom/pyritephp-example/README.md

 This framework was actually built as the starting point for a commercial project named "PyriteView" as a play on the words "Peer Review".
 The framework was then forked on its own as it is highly generic.
 The name "PyritePHP" then made sense, considering its origin.

+## CURRENTLY UNDER DEVELOPMENT!

+As of November 2016, PyritePHP is under active development and has not yet achieved its "v1.0.0" milestone.
+You probably want to wait for that initial full-featured release before using or forking it.

 ## Installation

 ### Requirements